Ji-Lloyd/jdbc-application/Readme.md

-This is test ground for Java
+This project is a simple application of JDBC